The evolution of technology in a lightly-regulated environment has driven the expansion of blockchain and digital asset businesses.

 - The monetisation of claims in respect of digital assets including domestic and international fraud, asset tracing, and recovery of such assets.

-- Advising businesses, stakeholders, creditors, and office holders in relation to distress and/or liquidation of FinTech businesses and how to maximize recoveries.
+- Advising businesses, stakeholders, creditors, and office holders in relation to distress and/ or liquidation of FinTech businesses and how to maximise recoveries.

-Who do we help with digital currency & assets?
+Who do we help with digital currency and assets?

 We help businesses, investors and stakeholders navigate the FinTech space both domestically and internationally.
 We find and design pragmatic solutions to maximise the return to our clients whether that’s coming up with a strategy to deal with regulatory issues presenting hurdles, capitalising on investment opportunities or implementing a strategy to help mitigate the risks when parties fall out or a business becomes distressed and/ or ends up insolvent by staying ahead of the challenges and ever-changing environment of this industry.